lav3ll/stock-savvy/README.md

 ## Description
 StockSavvy is a web application designed to assit you with essential data about the stock market.
 Stock Savvy provides you with the tools to track and analyse key stock information.
-* Monitor metrics such as top gainers and losers during the day, previous 30 day preformance of stocks and other key financial merics.
+* Monitor key metrics and previous 30 day preformance of stocks and other key financial information.
+* Monitor top gaining and losing stocks for the day.
-* Keep up with financial and business news
+* Keep up with financial and business news.

 ## Usage